Pascual Cervera y Topete: In the government

 In May 1891, the Queen Regent María Cristina assigned Cervera to her court as her naval aide-de-camp.
 A year later the captain was assigned to oversee the construction of several cruisers for the Spanish Navy at the request of the Queen Regent.
 Around that time multiple politicians wanted Cervera to become the Minister of the Navy, but he continued to resist because he detested politics.
 Finally, in 1892, Prime Minister Práxedes Mateo Sagasta asked the Queen Regent to compel him to accept the position of naval minister in his government.
-She did so, and Cervera reluctantly accepted, being promoted to Contraalmirante (rear admiral).
+She did so, and Cervera reluctantly accepted, being promoted to counter admiral.
 But the newly promoted flag officer made the prime minister promise to not lower the naval budget in return, which Mateo accepted.
 However, it was not long before the prime minister broke that promise and so Cervera resigned from the position in 1892, but not before trying to make efforts to improve the Spanish Navy's efficiency.
-The rear admiral was appointed as the naval attaché in London shortly afterwards, where he witnessed the technical innovations being made by the British Royal Navy, a post he held until the situation in Cuba began escalating around 1896–97.
+Cervera was appointed as the naval attaché in London shortly afterwards, where he witnessed the technical innovations being made by the British Royal Navy, a post he held until the situation in Cuba began escalating around 1896–97.